samuelbelko/blog/posts/SomeReasonsForStudyingMath.md

 - **_flexibility & universality_**
   - efficient adaptation to a rapidly changing world by extending and reusing knowledge
   - experiencing a compounding effect

+[^1] Please see discussion [What's a mathematician to do?](https://mathoverflow.net/questions/43690/whats-a-mathematician-to-do/44213#44213) for more.